vitorcostadev/web-progamming/README.md

 ## Main endpoints

 - `GET /login`: show the login form.
-- `POST /login`: validate the credentials.
+- `POST /login`: validate the credentials and redirect to the home page.
 - `GET /home`: show the restricted area.
 - `GET /logout`: end the session.